itmaybejj/editoria11y/docs/demo/index.md

 This page simulates what an *author* would experience if they were logged in to a site with Editoria11y installed: a toggle automatically appears in the lower-right-hand corner of the page with an issue count.
 Normally it is an innocuous little a11y symbol; since there were critical issues detected on this page it has become a red explanation point.

 1. Click the toggle to open the info panel and highlight all the obvious content issues on the page.
-2. Then click the "Show tags" button on the panel to reveal the document's hidden structure and text alternatives.
+2. Then click the "Outline" button on the panel to reveal the document's hidden structure and text alternatives.

 Note that the info panel and contextual highlighting can be set to activate *automatically* when new issues were found; that was turned off for this demo so you could read this intro first!